numerique-gouv/impress/docs/tsclient.md

 # Api client TypeScript

 The backend application can automatically create a TypeScript client to be used in frontend applications.
-It is used in the publish front application itself.
+It is used in the impress front application itself.

-This client is made with [openapi-typescript-codegen](https://github.com/ferdikoomen/openapi-typescript-codegen) and publish's backend OpenAPI schema (available [here](http://localhost:8071/v1.0/swagger/) if you have the backend running).
+This client is made with [openapi-typescript-codegen](https://github.com/ferdikoomen/openapi-typescript-codegen) and impress's backend OpenAPI schema (available [here](http://localhost:8071/v1.0/swagger/) if you have the backend running).

 ## Requirements